OpenST/ost-wallet-sdk-android/README.md

 ```
 ### setupDevice
 After init, setupDevice api should be called everytime the app launches.<br/>
-It ensures current device is in registered state before calling kit apis.<br/>
+It ensures current device is in registered state before calling OST Platform apis.<br/>
 Recommended location to call setupDevice() is in MainActivity.<br/><br/>
 &nbsp; parameter userId: Ost User id<br/>
 &nbsp; parameter tokenId: Id assigned by Ost to token<br/>